-In addition to giving children new experiences, McNeill is creating a generation of outdoor recreation and conservation advocates.
-CNO’s programs incorporate animal identification, game species anatomy, and environmental stewardship.
+In addition to exposing children to new experiences, McNeill is creating a generation of outdoor recreation and conservation advocates.
+CNO’s programs incorporate animal identification, game species anatomy and environmental stewardship.
 It also gives kids a source of consistency; they stay with CNO leaders throughout the year, year after year.
 While teaching a love of nature, leaders also impart life skills.
 Their participants have a 100% graduation rate, and all have gone on to college or trade schools with scholarships from CNO.